zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

       4. For each IP address (glue and looked-up) add the IP address and *Referral Zone Name* to the *Remaining Servers* set unless the IP address is already listed in *Handled Servers*.
-   8. If exactly one of the following criteria is met then save the name server IP address, zone name for which the server is name server (parent zone) and the DNS response to the *SOA Child Query* into the *Parent Name Server IP* set.
+   8. If exactly one of the following criteria is met then save *Server Address*, *Zone Name* (i.e. parent zone) and the DNS response to the *SOA Child Query* into the *Parent Information* set.
 Criteria:
       * The DNS response is a [Referral] to *Child Zone* (owner name of the NS records is *Child Zone*), or
       * The DNS response is a [Referral] with at least one CNAME record in the answer section where one CNAME record has *Child Zone* as owner name.
       * The DNS response has the AA flag set.

+> *In the loop below the steps tries to capture additional name servers by IP
-> *Note that the "parent zone name" is the name of the zone that the name server
+> address for the parent zone by querying the parent zone for NS records.*
-> in question is NS for (owner name of NS).
-The name of the name server is
-> irrelevant.*

-6. For each name server IP and parent zone ("Parent Zone") in the *Parent Name Server IP* set, do the following steps, including for any name servers added to the set by the steps below.
+6. For each name server IP and parent zone ("Parent Server Address" and "Parent Zone", respectively) in the *Parent Information* set, do the following steps, including for any name servers added to the set by the steps below.
-   1. Send a [DNS Query] with query type NS and *Parent Zone* as query name to the name server IP.
+   1. Send a [DNS Query] with query type NS and *Parent Zone* as query name to *Parent Server Address*.
-   2. If no DNS response, then go to next name server IP.
+   2. If no DNS response, then go to next *Parent Server Address*.
-   3. If the [DNS Response] contains no NS records in the answer section with *Parent Zone* as owner name, then go to next name server IP.
+   3. If the [DNS Response] contains no NS records in the answer section with *Parent Zone* as owner name, then go to next *Parent Server Address*.
    4. Extract the NS records from the answer section with *Parent Zone* as owner name from [DNS Response].
    5. For each NS record extract the name server name ("Name Server Name") in